RichardFreedman/intervals_mei_tools/README.md

 # this will return a LIST OF URLS, which you can in turn sort or slice to find the ones you need
 ```

-Here are some sample sets:
+Here are some sample sets, based on the contents of the main github `base_url` used above:

 ```python